-Prior to joining Schnader, Ms. Kasznica Thornton served as Executive Director of the University of Pittsburgh School of Law Innovation Practice Institute.
-She currently serves as an Adjunct Professor at the law school, co-teaching the course, Law & Entrepreneurship.
+Prior to joining Schnader, Ms. Kasznica served as Executive Director of the University of Pittsburgh School of Law Innovation Practice Institute.
+While at Pitt, she co-founded the course, "Law & Entrepreneurship," which she continues to teach as an Adjunct Professor.

 ATTORNEY SPEAKING ENGAGEMENTS